anexs1/researcher-collaboration/README.md

-Here's your **revised, interactive, and corrected project setup documentation**, formatted clearly for readability and usability in a collaborative development environment.
-It includes improvements in grammar, structure, consistency, and clarity.

----

 # 🌐 Researcher Collaboration Portal – Project Setup Guide

 This guide outlines everything you need to set up, run, and manage the full-stack portal (React + Node.js + MySQL + Socket.io).